 Guggenhei, T. L.; S. J. McCormick.; J. J. Kelly.
 Synthesis and Polymerization of Cyclic Oligomeric Arylates Based on Bisphenol A and Isophthaloyl Dichloride.
 Polym.
 Prepr.
 1989, 13 (2), Polym.
 Prepr .

 S. Konagaya.; O. Watanabe.
 Influence of chemical structure of isophthaloyl dichloride and aliphatic, cycloaliphatic, and aromatic diamine compound polyamides on their chlorine resistance.
 Journal of Applied Polymer Science.
 2000, 76 (2, 1134-1141.

-May be harmful if swallowed.
 Harmful in contact with skin.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
+Toxic if inhaled.
+May cause respiratory irritation.

 Precautionary Statements: P232-P260-P264b-P271-P280-P301+P330+P331-P303+P361+P353-P304+P340-P305+P351+P338-P310-P311-P312-P363-P501c